home-assistant/home-assistant.io/source/_integrations/motionblinds_ble.markdown

 ha_integration_type: integration
 ---

-The Motionblinds BLE {% term integration %} adds support for [Motionblinds](https://motionblinds.com/) Bluetooth motors.
+The Motionblinds Bluetooth {% term integration %} adds support for [Motionblinds](https://motionblinds.com/) Bluetooth motors.
 Beware that this integration does not work with *Eve Motionblinds* motors. *Eve Motionblinds* can be added to Home Assistant using the [HomeKit Device](https://www.home-assistant.io/integrations/homekit_controller/) integration.

 {% include integrations/config_flow.md %}

 ## Setup

-During the setup of a Motionblinds BLE device, you will be asked what kind of blind your Motionblind is.
+During the setup of a Motionblinds Bluetooth device, you will be asked what kind of blind your Motionblind is.
 There are 8 different blind types:

 - **Roller blind**: has the ability to change position and speed.
 - **Honeycomb blind**: has the ability to change position and speed.